Emergent complex quantum networks in continuous-variables non-Gaussian states: Emergent networks in complex Gaussian cluster states

 \section{Emergent networks in complex Gaussian cluster states}

-In this section, we explore how the network topology of the imprinted network influences the properties of the emergent network before any photon subtraction.
-The quantum state in such Gaussian networks exhibits Gaussian statistics.
-The results of this section then form a baseline from which to compare the effect of photon subtraction on networks in Sec.~\ref{sec:NonGaussianNetworks} and Sec.~\ref{sec:AllDistance}.
+In this section, we explore the emergent photon-number correlation networks for different imprinted networks before any photon subtraction.
+The quantum state of such networks hence exhibits Gaussian statistics of quadratures.
+The results of this section form a benchmark to compare with the effect of photon subtraction in Sec.~\ref{sec:NonGaussianNetworks} and Sec.~\ref{sec:AllDistance}.

 The imprinted networks are obtained by applying $C_Z$ gates to a set of squeezed vacuum modes according to an adjacency matrix ${\cal A}$ for the BA and WS models defined in Sec.~\ref{sec:compNet}.
-We then directly examine the emergent network with adjacency matrix $\mathbb{A}$.
+We then examine the emergent network with adjacency matrix $\mathbb{A}$.
 Throughout all our simulations, we fix the amount of squeezing to $15 {\rm dB}$ (i.e., $s\approx 31.6$ units of shot noise) for each squeezed vacuum mode.

-As described in Sec.~\ref{sec:sub-clust}, the correlation between quadratures of different modes goes beyond the graphical structure imprinted by the $C_Z$ gates, as quadrature correlations appear not only between nearest neighbours but also between next-nearest-neighbor correlations.
-So even before photon subtraction the emergent networks of photon number correlations, that inherit quadrature correlations, are different from the imprinted networks, but with very specific features that depend on the imprinted networks.
+As described in Sec.~\ref{sec:sub-clust}, the correlation between quadratures of different modes goes beyond the graphical structure imprinted by the $C_Z$ gates, as they appear between nearest neighbours but also between next-nearest-neighbors.
+We then expect photon number correlations to inherit the same behaviour.

 The calculation of photon number correlations for the cluster before photon subtraction can be carried out analytically by using the techniques of Appendix \ref{app:corr}.
 We obtain the weighted adjacency matrix (as derived in Appendix \ref{App:Gaussian})